RLuckom/raphaelluckom.com/terraform/sites/raphaelluckom.com/posts/practitioner_journey.md

 ![View of the IAM role creation flow showing admin access checked](/img/practitioner_journey/000/iam_admin_access.png)

 Click through the Tags page--there's no reason to add any now--and on the next screen give the role a descriptive name like `ec2-admin-role`.
+Click the "Create role" button to create the role.

 #### Start A VM and Log In